Beginners guide - Electronics

 Getting the Knack for Electronics

-The ICL7117 had an auto-zero offset calibrations stage with a high quality capacitor, dual slope analogue to digital conversion stage and another high quality capacitor and a voltage reference and a third good quality capacitor so therefore it is not simple and elegant compared to alternatives but uses more components.
+The ICL7117 had an auto-zero offset calibrations stage with a high quality capacitor, dual slope analogue to digital conversion stage and another high quality capacitor and a voltage reference and a third good quality capacitor, therefore it is not simple and elegant compared to alternatives but uses more components.

 Digital panel meter

-In 1983 I evaluated the new Ferranti ZN450 digital voltmeter (DVM) IC for an application.
+In 1983, I evaluated the new Ferranti ZN450 digital voltmeter (DVM) IC for an application.
 This part required fewer external components than other IC's of the time (such as the one pictured above) because of its principal of operation.
-It used delta sigma, analogue to digital conversion which is based on digital averaging.
-Although one of a broad range of successful Ferranti semiconductors this particular part although sampled never became a commercial part and the company was wound up by the government.
-Delta Sigma and Sigma Delta (which may be a patent work a around for the same) for high accuracy A/D conversion is very widely used now for high accuracy low to medium speed, wide range or audio applications.
-Cirrus logic were and still are makers of some of the best available (when I last review in 2012) Cirrus logic - Delta-sigma A/D Converters the company marketed them under the brand Crystal and held key patents in the early 1990's.
+It used delta sigma, analogue to digital conversion, which is based on digital averaging.
+Although one of a broad range of successful Ferranti semiconductors, this particular part, although sampled, never became a commercial part and the company was wound up by the government.
+Delta Sigma and Sigma Delta (which may be a patent work an around for the same) for high accuracy A/D conversion is very widely used now for high accuracy low to medium speed, wide range or audio applications.
+Cirrus logic were and still are makers of some of the best available (when I last review in 2012) Cirrus logic - Delta-sigma A/D Converters the company marketed them under the brand Crystal and held key patents in the early 1990s.

 Observation - Opinion